 If you've been following me for a while, you know that my all-time favorite recipe is my Apple Cheddar Pie.
 I've been baking it for at least 15 years now.
 Maybe 20.
 Let's go with 15 so I don't feel quite as old as I am.
 I've decided to explore a bit with that tried & true recipe and create this Apple Pear Gruyere Pie.

-It starts with the same All Butter Vodka Pie Dough recipe that I use in all of my pies.
-And like my Apple Cheddar pie, it has cheese baked right into the crust!
+It starts with the same All Butter Vodka Pie Dough or my Basic All Butter Pie Dough recipe that I use in all of my pies.
+And like my Apple Cheddar Pie, it has cheddar cheese baked right into the crust!
 This time, I wanted to get a little more sophisticated with the flavors.
 I added some silky pears to the filling and Gruyere cheese to the crust.

 How to balance sweet and savory